-- (1) The Commission does not interpret ORS 459A.710 to require a dealer to accept an empty beverage container, if the dealer: - (a) Has not offered the product in the specific container size for sale within the past six months; - (b) Has reasonable grounds to believe the container was sold at retail outside Oregon; - (c) Has reasonable grounds to believe that container was obtained from or through a distributor without paying the refund value.
-The primary goal of this subsection is to prevent distributors, recyclers or others from putting containers through the refund/return system more than once without paying the refund value. - (2) Dealers must not use this rule to frustrate the intent of the Beverage Container Act that dealers accept return of any quantity of beverage containers sold in Oregon from any person.
+- (1) The Commission does not interpret ORS 459A.710 to require a dealer to accept an empty beverage container, if the dealer: - (a) Has not offered the product in the specific container size for sale within the past six months;

+- (b) Has reasonable grounds to believe the container was sold at retail outside Oregon; - (c) Has reasonable grounds to believe that container was obtained from or through a distributor without paying the refund value.
+The primary goal of this subsection is to prevent distributors, recyclers or others from putting containers through the refund/return system more than once without paying the refund value. - (2) Dealers must not use this rule to frustrate the requirement of the Beverage Container Act that dealers accept return of up to 144 beverage containers sold in Oregon from any person in any one day.

 Stat.
-Auth.: ORS 459A & ORS 459.992(4); & ORS 471 & ORS 472, including
+Auth.: ORS 459A, ORS 459.992, ORS 471.030, ORS 471.730, ORS 472.030 & ORS 472.060

-ORS 471.030, ORS 471.730(1), ORS 471.730(5), ORS 472.030, ORS